 A private car took two other couples along with Gary and me through the countryside to Teatro del Silenzio from Lucca Centro.
 It took us a little over an hour to get there.

 Teatro del Silenzio is an open-air amphitheater located in the city of Lajatico, in Tuscany.
 In 2006, Bocelli convinced the municipality of Lajatico to build this outdoor venue whose structure utilizes the natural formations of the hilly landscape.
 Always loving these hills, he wanted a way to bring together nature, art, and music in a divine way.

 Sculptural art is created each year for the stage by local and international artists.
 The entire stage is set up just for the show, then taken down immediately after, returning the landscape to its natural state.
 The stage is outlined with a half-wall made of blocks of travertine and the entire setting is magnificent.

 The setting was spectacular.
 Did I mention the amazing picnic basket provided by our tour company?
 A cooler bag filled with Prosecco, wine, water, grapes, cheese, salad, focaccia bread, chocolates, crackers, and dolce, along with a wine opener, silverware, plastic glasses, and a blanket in case it got cold.
 This was a great addition to the concert experience.

 The music selection was a bit different than what we had heard in the states.
 He actually sang two opera arias.
 The first one solo, “La donna e mobile” da Rigoletto di G Verdi” and the second with Gianfranco Montresor, “Finale Secondo Atto di Otello di G. Verdi.”
 The orchestra was excellent and I read in the program that the “Teatro del Silenzio Orchestra” is made up of 60 young, expert musicians from different regions throughout Italy.

-What was very different was the ballet dancers which enhanced the entire performance.
+What was very different was the ballet dancers who enhanced the entire performance.
 At first, I thought I’d find them distracting – but they weren’t.
 What was odd was the “cardboard” (for lack of a better term) figures that were throughout the front of the stage.
 At times the dancers interacted with them – but I think I would have preferred them not there.
 Of course, that is my opinion.